louislimd/hugo-blog/content/post/Lung_cancer.md

 _Pulmonary symptoms_

 Endobronchial growth of local lesion can cause **cough**, **dyspnea**, **hemoptysis**, wheezing, and obstructive pneumonia.
-Theses manifestations are more common in SCC and SCLC, which are located centrally.
+These manifestations are more common in SCC and SCLC, which are located centrally.

 _Regional spread_